sstok/park-manager/docs/architecture/index.rst

   Email storage, FTP, and web-server virtual-hosts.

-* The :doc:`/architecture/user_system` explains how to work with the different user types (Client and Administrator, Reseller) and how to link ownership of a "product".
+* The :doc:`/architecture/user_system` explains how to work with the different user types (User and Administrator, Reseller) and how to link ownership of a "product".

 * The application is separated into tree :doc:`/architecture/sections`: Client,